The Kennedy Wild Bird Food Guide to the Cuckoo

 Juvenile Cuckoo Adult Cuckoo

-What does a cuckoo bird sound like?
+What does a cuckoo sound like?

-Cuckoo nesting and behaviour
+Nesting and behaviour

-Cuckoo numbers are declining
+Numbers are declining

-Cuckoo numbers in the UK have dropped by 65% since the 1980s.
+Numbers in the UK have dropped by 65% since the 1980s.
 As of today, conservationists are still unsure as to why, but it is thought to be down to a reducing number of ‘host’ nests.
 Hosts nests are declining due to a lack of food, climate shifts and agricultural intensification.
 However, conservationists and the British Trust for Ornithology are working together to resolve the decline of the cuckoo once and for all.

 What does a cuckoo eat?

-Cuckoos are well known for eating insects – particularly hairy caterpillars which are often unpopular with other birds.
+They are well known for eating insects – particularly hairy caterpillars which are often unpopular with other birds.
 They may sometimes eat the eggs of other birds.

 Where do cuckoos live?